synapse-wireless/e20-gateway-hosted-webserver/WALKTHROUGH.md

         monitorPin(s, True)
 ```

-It"s worth mentioning that "for" statements were not supported in SNAPpy until version 2.6.
+It's worth mentioning that "for" statements were not supported in SNAPpy until version 2.6.
 If you are trying to use this example with an older version of firmware, you will need to substitute a manual "while loop" instead.

 Here you can see setPinDir(…, False) being used to program input (versus output) pins.
 You will also notice that the internal pullup resistors within the chip are being enabled, preventing them from "floating" and giving spurious readings.
 The SNAPpy Virtual Machine is also told to monitor each button, which will later result in HOOK_GPIN events being generated.
 (More on HOOK_GPIN later in this walk-through).

-Also note that SWITCH_TUPLE was defined in imported file SN173 – you won"t find it defined in this file.
+Also note that SWITCH_TUPLE was defined in imported file SN173 – you won't find it defined in this file.

 This next subroutine gets called automatically once every second, because of the @setHook() decorator placed immediately before it.